 How To Cook Cornish Game Hens In The Air Fryer:

-Add your melted butter, garlic, and seasonings to a bowl and mix them well.
+Step 1: Add the melted butter, garlic, and seasonings to a small mixing bowl and whisk to combine.

-👀 Sandi Says: Add little slits in each game hen leg and push a little herb butter under so the flavor cooks into each drumstick too.
+👀 Sandi Says: You can also cut little slits in each game hen leg and push a little herb butter under so the flavor cooks into each drumstick too.

 Email This Recipe To Me!

-- Smaller 1 to 1.25 lb hens consistently finished at 20 minutes, while larger hens needed closer to 30 minutes.
+👀 Sandi Says: Smaller 1 to 1.25 lb hens consistently finished at 20 minutes, while larger hens may need closer to 30 minutes.

-Air fryer models vary slightly in wattage, so always rely on internal temperature rather than time alone.
+Step 7: Air fryer models vary slightly in wattage, so always rely on internal temperature rather than time alone.
 Check the temperature internally with a meat thermometer.
-You want them to have an internal temperature of 165º F. If your hens are not done, cook for an additional 10 minutes.
+You want them to have an internal temperature of 165º F. If your hens are not done, cook for an additional 5-10 minutes.

 Oven Baking Directions:

-You can easily bake a Cornish game hen in the oven.
+You can easily bake a Cornish game hen in the oven using these simple directions.

 - Stuff the herbs under the skin as you would if you were cooking them in the air fryer, but place them in a baking dish with the breast up.